Intrinsic Diophantine approximation on quadric hypersurfaces: Comments on Theorem

-In this appendix we clarify the relation between the paraphrased version of \cite[Theorems 5, 6, 7, and 8]{Heath-Brown_quadratic} which appears in the introduction (namely Theorem \ref{theoremheathbrown}) with the original theorem as it appears in \cite{Heath-Brown_quadratic}.
+In this appendix we clarify the relation between the paraphrased version of \cite[Theorems 5, 6, 7, and 8]{Heath-Brown_quadratic} which appears in the introduction (namely Theorem \ref{theoremheathbrown}) with the original theorems as they appear in \cite{Heath-Brown_quadratic}.
 We make the following comments:

 \begin{itemize} \item[1.]
 The relation between counting primitive vectors and counting all lattice vectors is clarified on \cite[p.12]{Heath-Brown_quadratic}. \item[2.]
 In \cite{Heath-Brown_quadratic}, the function $w$ is required to be $\CC^\infty$, but to deduce Theorem \ref{theoremheathbrown}, one must let $w = \one_{B(\0,1)}$.
 Since $w_0 = \one_{B(\0,1)}$ can be approximated from above and below by $\CC^\infty$ functions $w_n$ in a way such that $\sigma_\infty(F,w_n)\to \sigma_\infty(F,w_0) \in (0,\infty)$, \cite[Theorems 5, 6, 7, and 8]{Heath-Brown_quadratic} will hold only without an estimate on the error term; namely, we have